Sunrise hike up Ha Ling Peak in Canmore

 We timed it really well, I think to myself.
-Few minutes later the ridge line lights up.
-I can see Jack far in the distance, just barely.
+A few minutes later the ridge line lights up.
+I can see Jack in the far distance, just barely.
 I wonder if the view on the other side is just as good.

 The show is over as quickly as it started.
 I pack up and set back down to meet Jack.
 I snap last photo of him standing on the col and we start heading back down.

 I can’t stop smiling because of what I just witnessed and I can’t wait to get back down and see the photos on my laptop.
-The morning grumpiness disappears and I am already asking Jack when are we going to hike up East End of Mount Rundle for sunrise.
+The morning grumpiness disappears and I am already asking Jack when are we going to do our next sunrise hike.

 Check out my photo gear to see what equipment I use for taking photos.